Working with Percentages in Excel

 Sure!
 I have heaps of time.
 In a town of 24,500 inhabitants, 38% earn more than $80,000 per year.
 How many inhabitants does this correspond?
 All we need to do is to type 24,500 in a cell and 38% in another cell and multiply both cells to have the result.
-If you try this you will find that 9,310 inhabitants are in the category described above.
+If you try this you will find that 9,310 inhabitants fall in the category described above.

 One last example please!

 Let’s ask a simple question but in a tricky way.
 If you stuck with me from the beginning you will certainly pick up the little twist in this one, Okay?
 Situation: In a group, there was 34 people speaking French and 59 speaking Italian.
 Question: What is the percentage of people speaking French?
 I’ll let you think about this one a bit.
 Hint!
 The rule is the same as all other examples we discussed above.
 Answer further down.